-Oregon’s auto insurance rates are right in line with the national average — $1,692 per year, compared to $1,669 nationwide.
+Oregon’s auto insurance rates are on the low side — on average $905 per year, compared to the nationwide average of $1,009.
 That said, how much you’ll pay can vary a lot depending on your car, your coverage, and your address.
 Use our tool to find your best rates:

 Oregon Minimum Liability

 Here’s the minimum amount of auto insurance you need to drive in Oregon:

 - $50,000 bodily injury coverage per accident

 - $20,000 property damage coverage per accident